-“Less than two hours, really went from a pretty plain round to a good round,” said Appleby, who shot 30 on the back nine.
+“Less than two hours, really went from a pretty plain round to a good round,” Appleby said.

 Appleby was among those who started his season last week on Maui, and it was a struggle.
 The Sony Open offers a completely different test, minus the mountainous terrain and the severe slope on the greens with a strong grain.

 He felt more relaxed here, and the finish helped.

 Appleby chipped in for birdie from in front of the 12th green — “sort of freshened up that par, par, par I had the first couple hours on the front nine,” he said — added a birdie on the 13th and then finished with a flourish.
 With a slight breeze off the Pacific, from a 163 yards away on the 16th, he hit an easy 5-iron right of the flag and was surprised to hear the cheer when it went in for an eagle.

 Before long, a good score was a great one.
 It was his lowest opening round in 10 years at the Sony Open.

 Appleby played in the same group with Rose, and Appleby thought the Englishman played far better from tee to green, the difference perhaps being that Rose didn’t hole any full shots from the fairway.

 Rose opened with a 75 last week and played well from there, finishing in a tie for 12th.

 “I didn’t panic, just really realized that it was a good week to knock off some rust and start growing some good habits,” he said.
 “And the week kind of evolved and I got better every day.
 It was nice to carry that on into this week.”

 This week figures to be different.
 Because an entire round was washed out, the plan is to play the second round on Saturday, followed by a 36-hole marathon on Sunday.